parryc/thevoid/templates/leflan/language_danish.md

 # Phrases
+_Hvad i alverden? - What on earth?_
+_Hvorfor dog det? - Why on earth?_
 har ... tilbage - still have ...
 Jeg vil gerne have... - I would like... hun skal ud - she will (go) out